brotherlogic/cardserver/README.md

 Cardserver servers cards.

-More details.
+It does not yet dedup or garbage collect.